shsagir/play-area-sync/docs/bitbucket.md

 ## Deployment pipeline

 Bitbucket has pipelines to handle hooks to build stuff.
-In order, for BitBucket to push to your fortrabbit App, you have to [create an SSH key pair with Bitbucket](https://confluence.atlassian.com/bitbucket/use-ssh-keys-in-bitbucket-pipelines-847452940.html) and then [add the public key to your fortrabbit App](access-methods#toc-app-only-ssh-keys).
+In order for BitBucket to push to your fortrabbit App, you have to [create an SSH key pair with Bitbucket](https://confluence.atlassian.com/bitbucket/use-ssh-keys-in-bitbucket-pipelines-847452940.html) and then [add the public key to your fortrabbit App](access-methods#toc-app-only-ssh-keys).

 ### Example pipeline

-The easiest way to do deployments via Bitbucket is just to do a `git push` to our deploy service in your pipeline.
-But that simple workflow does not work if you are also building some assets in your pipeline that ends up adding or changing files that you want to deploy.
-For pushing without building but at least with a production and a staging environment (check our [multi staging article](/multi-staging)) you can use something like that:
+The easiest way to deploy to fortrabbit from Bitbucket is to `git push` directly to our deploy service in your pipeline, add this to your `bitbucket-pipelines.yml`:

 ```yml
 pipelines: